ARYrt/VirusMAPPER/README.md

 You can obtain VirusMAPPER in its compressed version at the following link:

-[GET IT HERE c:](https://drive.google.com/drive/folders/1NBjtZpNYpZfPIJHLkxxLK43vpdDl5YPu?usp=sharing).
+[GET IT HERE](https://drive.google.com/drive/folders/1NBjtZpNYpZfPIJHLkxxLK43vpdDl5YPu?usp=sharing).
 It contains the main script, the databases and two test files.

 Once the download is complete, locate the file in your preferred folder and unzip it; when you do this you will find the following structure: